TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 21/Luke 21.15.md

 ---

-for I will give you a mouth and wisdom, which all your adversaries shall not be able to withstand or to gainsay.
+for I will give you a mouth and wisdom which all your adversaries will not be able to withstand or to contradict.